valenciarb/valenciarb.github.io/src/announcements/announcement.md

 ---
 ---
-# ‼️ Event Cancelation ‼️
+# ‼️ Event Postponed ‼️

-The Valenciarb organization has decided to postpone the next Meetup from November 6th to December 4th.
+The Valencia.rb organization has decided to postpone the next Meetup from November 6th.

 As a community, our priority is to offer a quality event and a safe space, and today we cannot guarantee that people can attend the event without any kind of risk for both speakers and attendees.